jnozzi/cocoadev.com/markdown/OtherBooks.md

 ***ISBN:**
 0131103628
 ***Description:**
-( NOTE: I changed the name from Kernighan to Ritchie, as it was Ritchie who made C, not Kernighan - General/PietroGagliardi ) A must read for anyone who wants to learn a language built on top of C. If you don't know who Ritchie is then you should find out!!
+( NOTE: I changed the name from Kernighan to Ritchie, as it was Ritchie who made C, not Kernighan - PietroGagliardi ) A must read for anyone who wants to learn a language built on top of C. If you don't know who Ritchie is then you should find out!!
 Apple's book on Objective-C "Inside Cocoa: Object-Oriented Programming and the Objective-C Language" recommends one book, this one (Chapter 1 p13).
 Need I say more.

 Yes, I agree this is a supplemental reading.